V4Fire/Core/src/core/perf/timer/impl/README.md

 # core/perf/timer/impl

-This module contains implementation of the runner for performance timers.
+This module contains a runner implementation for performance timers.

 ## Overview

-The runner is the actual thing that measures difference between time moments.
-It can create performance timers which are just proxies that execute measurement methods of the runner they were created by.
-The main responsibility of timers is to store the whole namespace of current metrics to make it easy to use them.
+The runner is the actual thing that measures the difference between time moments.
+It can create performance timers that are just proxies that execute measurement methods of the runner they created.
+The main responsibility of timers is to store the whole namespace of current metrics to make them easy to use.

 ## Runner

 ### Constructor

 The `PerfTimersRunner` class has several parameters in its constructor:

-* `engine` - the most important argument which is `PerfTimerEngine` instance.
+* `engine` - the most important argument is `PerfTimerEngine` instance.
 It is **required**.
-* `filter` - predicate for filtering metrics.
-If it returns `false` the metrics won't be sent anywhere.
+* `filter` - predicate to filter metrics.
+If it returns `false`, the metrics won't be sent anywhere.
-* `keepTImeOffset` - the runner becomes the scoped one.
-All new timestamp measure from the moment the runner was created.
+* `keepTImeOffset` - the runner becomes a scoped one.
+All new timestamps measure from the moment the runner was created.

-The simple runner:
+A simple runner:

 ```js
 import { PerfTimersRunner } from 'core/perf/timer/impl'